Join us for the Wolff Fellowship Panel on Thursday, November 6, 2025 from 4:00 - 5:30 PM.

 Rhea S. Schwartz is a graduate of Penn State and Georgetown University Law School.
 A leader in her community, Ms. Schwartz has worked for the United States Department of Education, the Center for Israeli Studies at American University, and the Federal Deposit Insurance Corporation.
 Ms. Schwartz has endowed a similarly groundbreaking fellowship opportunity at Penn State.

-Wolff explains, “We believe these students should be rewarded for their achievements and service with the ability to travel, volunteer or complete service work without financial burdens.
+Wolff explained, “We believe these students should be rewarded for their achievements and service with the ability to travel, volunteer or complete service work without financial burdens.
 This will allow them to pursue their passions without limits.”

 Meet the 2022 Awardee